Callidon/sparql-engine/README.md

 a [triple pattern](https://www.w3.org/TR/sparql11-query/#basicpatterns) in the RDF Graph.
 This method must return an [AsyncIterator](https://www.npmjs.com/package/asynciterator), which will be consumed to find matching RDF triples.
 You can find an **example** of such implementation in the [N3 example](https://github.com/Callidon/sparql-engine/tree/master/examples/n3.js).

 Similarly, to support the [SPARQL UPDATE protocol](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/), you have to provides a graph that implements the `Graph.insert(triple)` and `Graph.delete(triple)` methods, which insert and delete RDF triple from the graph, respectively.
+These methods must returns [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which are fulfilled when the insertion/deletion operation is completed.

-Finally, the `sparql-engine` framework let your customize how [Basic graph patterns](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#BasicGraphPatterns) (BGPs) are evaluated against the RDF graph.
-By default, the engine rely on the `Graph.find` to evaluates BGP using the *Index Nested Loop Join algorithm*.
+Finally, the `sparql-engine` framework also let your customize how [Basic graph patterns](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#BasicGraphPatterns) (BGPs) are evaluated against the RDF graph.
+By default, the engine provides a default implementation based on the `Graph.find` method and the *Index Nested Loop Join algorithm*.
 However, if you wish to supply your own implementation for BGP evaluation, you just have to provides a graph with an `evalBGP(triples)` method.
 This method must return an [AsyncIterator](https://www.npmjs.com/package/asynciterator), like the `Graph.find` method.
+Tou can find an example of such implementation in the [LevelGraph example](https://github.com/Callidon/sparql-engine/tree/master/examples/levelgraph.js).

 ```javascript
   const { Graph } = require('sparql-engine')